webdiscus/pug-plugin/README.md

 - Pug file is entry-point for all resources (styles, scripts)
 - compiles HTML files from Pug files defined in Webpack entry
+- extracts CSS from source style loaded in Pug via a `link` tag
-- extracts CSS and JS from source scripts and styles specified directly in Pug
+- extracts JS from source script loaded in Pug via a `script` tag
-- generated HTML contains already hashed CSS and JS output filenames
+- generated HTML contains hashed CSS and JS output filenames
 - resolves source files of URLs in CSS and extract resolved resources to output path\
   not need more additional plugin such as [resolve-url-loader](https://github.com/bholloway/resolve-url-loader)
 - support the `auto` publicPath
 - support the `pretty` formatting  of generated HTML
+- support the `inline CSS` in HTML from processed source style
 - support the module types `asset/resource` `asset/inline` `asset`
-- support the `base64 encoding` of binary images as data-URL in HTML and CSS
+- support the `inline image` as `base64 encoding` of binary images (png, jpg, etc.) in HTML and CSS
-- support the `inline CSS` in HTML
-- support the `inline SVG` in HTML
+- support the `inline SVG` as SVG tag in HTML
 - support the `inline SVG` as data-URL in CSS
   ```scss
   background: url('./icons/iphone.svg') // CSS: url("data:image/svg+xml,<svg>...</svg>")